Hermann Axen: Provenance and early years

 Hermann Axen was born in Leipzig.
 His father worked as a sales representative.
 His schooling took him to the "Realgymnasium" which in the eyes of British historian David Childs made him a "grammar school boy".
 His family background was evidently an intellectual one: a source mentions his father's large private library.
-The family adhered to the liberal branch of Judaism and he became a Bar Mitzvah.
+The family adhered to the liberal branch of Judaism and he received a Bar Mitzvah.
 A year later he horrified his parents by renouncing religion.
 Two years after that (and less than a year before the Nazi take-over), influenced by his brother Rudolf, he joined the Young Communists.